 www.ln-cc.com

 Creativity should lead tech and business, not vice versa.
 Also, shortening the sourcing cycle would help both fashion and retail.
-I’m not saying see now, buy now is the way to go, but a 6-month lag between runway and retail isn’t either.
+I’m not saying ‘see now, buy now’ is the way to go, but a 6-month lag between runway and retail isn’t either.

 I don’t believe trends are relevant for our business.
 When you pinpoint a trend, it means that it is already dead.
 Instead, ideas and products are very important.
-In mid-2014, we started developing our selection of conscious brands and products.
+In mid-2014, we started developing our selection of ‘conscious’ brands and products.
 We wanted to get behind the people who are making a conscious effort to move towards a more ethical way of producing.
 We believed in this idea, and we decided to make it part of our brand.
 Today, it’s one of the most important reasons why our customers shop with us.

 Tips?
 Well, the ones who know don’t say, the ones who say don’t know.